MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingTools.rst

 .. _tutorial_debug_use_case_1:

-Use Case 1:  Debugging An UI Application Freeze
+Use Case 1:  Debugging an UI Application Freeze
 -----------------------------------------------

 When an application User Interface freezes and becomes unresponsive, in most cases, one of the following conditions applies: